 In recent years, Portugal has become an attractive market for investment in real estate.
-The market has seen huge growth in the volume of transactions during that time, particularly in Lisbon.
-This has been facilitated by the golden visa program, which allows citizens of non-EU Member States to apply for a residency permit, subject to certain conditions, one of which is a minimum investment in real estate of EUR500,000 or EUR350,000 in some special cases and also as a result of Europe-wide tax reforms which have placed Portugal in the spotlight for investors aiming to benefit from the tax regime pertaining to non-residents.
+The market has seen a huge growth in volume of transactions during that time, particularly in Lisbon.
+This has been facilitated by the golden visa program, which allows citizens of non-EU Member States to apply for a residency permit, subject to certain conditions, one of which is a minimum investment in real estate of €500,000 or €350,000 in some special cases and also as a result of Europe wide tax reforms which have placed Portugal in the spotlight for investors aiming to benefit from the tax regime pertaining to non-residents.
 Additionally, as the economy has improved, national investors have also regained access to credit, which has in turn enhanced the ability to finance real estate transactions.
-Furthermore, in 2015 significant changes in the tax treatment of collective investment entities, including real estate investment funds incorporated either as corporate funds or as contractual funds, came into force and this has served as a further boost to the market.
+Furthermore, in 2015 significant changes in the tax treatment of collective investment entities, including Real Estate Investment Funds incorporated either as corporate funds or as contractual funds, came into force and this has served as a further boost to the market.